-Among the stuff in the Grab Bag there were enough bits to assemble a complete male figure (a 'Super Soldier' figure made by 21st Century) and a head with a grin so cool that I knew I just had to put him amongst the girls.
-The bag also included a set of hands with bendable fingers (made by Callous), these didn't fit straight to 21C arms, but a few pieces of soft PVC tubing took care of that.
+Among the stuff in the Grab Bag there were enough bits to assemble a complete male figure (made by 21st Century) and a head with a grin so cool that I knew I just had to put him amongst the girls.
+The bag also included a set of hands with bendable fingers (made by Callous), these didn't fit straight to 21C arms, but a few bits of soft PVC tubing took care of that.

 With the makeshift stand slipped under his belt, Floyd could lift a Cy Girl without breaking a sweat.

-With a grin as cool as his he would make a great WW2 pilot.
+With a grin like his he would make a great WW2 pilot.
 Fortunately the then all-white US Army Air Corps had a training scheme for coloured countrymen in Tuskegee so I started looking for a suitable uniform.

-Hasbro included a pair of Tuskegee Airmen in its GI Joe Classic Collection, one a fighter pilot (cat nr.
-81393), the other a bomber pilot (cat nr.
-81430).
-The fighter pilot is dressed in a (rather baggy) flight suit and the bomber pilot in a (sharp looking) uniform with cap.
+Hasbro included a pair of Tuskegee Airmen in its GI Joe Classic Collection, one a fighter pilot, the other a bomber pilot.
+The fighter pilot is dressed in a (rather baggy) flight suit and the bomber pilot in a (sharp) uniform with cap.

 All I needed to add was a pair of inserts for the shoes, as the rubber-like GI Joe shoes offered very little support.